PavelFalta/snakies/README.md

 This repo contains a simulation "game" that uses a snake to demonstrate several pathfinding algos (A*, BFS) and heuristics.
 The snake semi-intelligently (just intelligent enough to still make mistakes sometimes and die, which is on purpose) calculates paths toward fruits, handles collisions, and  switches to a fallback mode ("biding time") when no safe path is available.
-The game runs on a toroidal board, meaning the edges wrap around (wrap-around behavior), which makes the heuristics cool and stuff.
+The simulation runs on a toroidal board, meaning the edges wrap around (wrap-around behavior), which makes the heuristics cool and stuff.

 ---